natebellanger10/ClimbingProject/README.md

 - Login to your database and you can run queries to create the tables required usign the CREATE TABLE command.

-- Ensure the columns have the correct data type or you will have errors moving the data to the SQL Database
+- Ensure the columns have the correct data type or you will have errors moving the data to the SQL Database, remember that CSV files are all strings by default.

 <br/>